fgrehm/vagrant-dev-box/README.md

-# Vagrant base box for working with rails
+# General purpose Vagrant box

 For now, have a look at `site.pp` to see whats included.